 In a time of promising young virtuosos from all over the world the Taiwanese-American pianist Weiyin Chen stands out not just for her dazzling technique, but above all for the sheer musicality and maturity of her playing, qualities rare in an artist of her young years.
 Her gift for getting to the musical “heart” of the scores she plays has drawn the attention and praise of such master musicians as the renowned conductor-pianist Leon Fleisher and pianists Richard Goode and Claude Frank, all of whom she studied with extensively, among a legion of other notable figures.
 Ms. Chen is a “thinking pianist” who has a rare ability to look beyond the notes on the page to divine a score’s musical essence.

-This season, Ms. Chen is heard in a three-part series of concerts at New York’s standout downtown venue SubCulture.
-In January she collaborates with the exceptional Miró Quartet to perform the Piano Quartet in C Minor, Op.
+This June, Ms. Chen concludes a three-part series of concerts at New York’s standout downtown venue SubCulture.
+In January she collaborated with the exceptional Miró Quartet to perform the Piano Quartet in C Minor, Op.
 60 and the Piano Quintet in F Minor, Op.
 34 of Brahms.
-The series will close with a solo piano recital in June, featuring the world premiere of American composer Marc Neikrug’s work Sun Moon Lake, bookended by the Bartók Sonata and Schubert’s Piano Sonata in G Major, Op.
+The series will close with a solo piano recital on June 13, featuring the world premiere of American composer Marc Neikrug’s work Sun Moon Lake, bookended by the Bartók Sonata and Schubert’s Piano Sonata in G Major, Op.
 78, D. 894.
-In addition to her appearances at SubCulture, Ms. Chen will be presented in Taiwan, at the Theater Speelhuis in the Netherlands with the Camerata RCO, and at the Dame Myra Hess Memorial Concert Series in Chicago, IL.
 In the first concert of the SubCulture series, she was favorably reviewed by The New York Times senior music critic Anthony Tommasini:

 Ms. Chen’s recent CD, Diary in G, which includes Schubert’s Sonata No. 18 in G major and the Piano Sonata No. 2 in G minor by Robert Schumann on the Azica label, is a testament to her superb talents as an interpreter.
 In his glowing review of the recording in Fanfare, longtime critic Jerry Dubins wrote:

-A highlight of Ms. Chen’s engagements for 2012-2013 included performances of the Brahms First Piano Concerto with the National Taiwan Symphony Orchestra under the baton of Leon Fleisher, who traveled to Asia expressly for these concerts, as well as a gala concert with the Taiwan Philharmonic NSO and a North American recital tour.
+Highlights of Ms. Chen’s engagements for 2012-2013 included performances of the Brahms First Piano Concerto with the National Taiwan Symphony Orchestra under the baton of Leon Fleisher, who traveled to Asia expressly for these concerts, as well as a gala concert with the Taiwan Philharmonic NSO and a North American recital tour.
 Ms. Chen’s 2013-14 season first took her to Taipei, Taiwan to perform with the Evergreen Symphony Orchestra at the National Concert Hall.
-In December Ms. Chen debuted with the Bangkok Symphony Orchestra in a Royal Celebration Concert celebrating the 86th Birthday of His Majesty the King of Thailand, where she performed Grieg’s Piano Concerto in A minor.
-Ms. Chen was also heard as soloist with the Kalamazoo Philharmonia in March.
+In December 2013 Ms. Chen debuted with the Bangkok Symphony Orchestra in a Royal Celebration Concert celebrating the 86th Birthday of His Majesty the King of Thailand, where she performed Grieg’s Piano Concerto.
+Ms. Chen was also heard as soloist with the Kalamazoo Philharmonia in March 2014.

 Ms. Chen has performed as soloist with most of the major orchestras in Asia, including the Hong Kong Philharmonic Orchestra—with whom she made her debut under Maestro Edo de Waart—and the China National Symphony Orchestra.
 She has appeared at the Shanghai International Music Festival and many others.
 Recital engagements have taken her to France, the Netherlands, Panama, New York, Pennsylvania, Maryland and Utah.